norcams/iaas/docs/team/tips_and_tricks/compute-vgpu.rst

 reboot

-Next go to the folder where you have downloaded Nvidia driver and run the script.
+Next download and run the Nvidia driver.
 If any dependency, you need to install the required packages.

 .. code:: bash

 	yum groupinstall "Development Tools"
 	yum install kernel-devel epel-release
 	yum install dkms

-Download and run the Nvidia driver

 .. code:: bash